chaosleaguewiki/chaosleaguewiki.github.io/CONTRIBUTING.md

 Be sure to keep the format (indents) the same.
 Also, make sure that the pages themself are sorted alphabetically in their respective sub-section.
 This means, if you add a new minigame page called `example.md` to the `minigames` section while there are `bounce-house.md`, `danger-zone.md` and `quip-battle.md`, you would add it after `bounce-house.md` and `danger-zone.md` but before `quip-battle.md` in the nav.

-The only exception to the above rule are `index.md` pages, which should **always** be the first entry in a sub-section.
+The only exceptions to the above rule are `index.md` pages, which should **always** be the first entry in a sub-section, and changelog pages, which are sorted most recent to oldest.

 Also, please note that all pages need to be lowercased and only use alphanumeric characters and hyphens (`a-z`, `0-9` and `-`).
 Spaces are not allowed in file names.